Terms and Conditions 2021

 We only accept .doc, .docx, .pdf file format.
 Line spacing, font style and size is your choice.

 Are spaces between the lines part of the line count?

-No, only lines are text are considered part of the line count.
+No, only text lines are considered part of the line count.
 However, significant space between lines may not be publishable in the anthology.

 How many times can I enter?